Soshanguve Gauteng, South Africa Travel Guide

 Shop at The Rainforest Site (GreaterGood) to support conservation with your purchases.

-Support community-based tourism, support local by buying from artisans, and dine at local eateries.
+Back community-based tourism, support local by acquiring from artisans, and have meals at local places.
 Research ethical tour operators like G Adventures and consider eco-friendly products from Package Free Shop or Patagonia.
 Donate responsibly to local NGOs, and shop with purpose at The Rainforest Site.

 Every visitor can contribute to environmental preservation.